ampproject/amphtml/extensions/amp-story/amp-story.md

 `amp-story` supports the use of `amp-sidebar` with a few limitations and caveats.
 See the [Sidebar for Stories documentation](https://amp.dev/documentation/components/amp-sidebar?format=websites#sidebar-for-stories) for more details.

-By using both branching features and `amp-sidebar`, you can create stories that have a table of contents.
+By using branching and `amp-sidebar`, you can create stories that have a table of contents.
 To do this, make use of URL fragment parameter.

 The following example demonstrates a table of contents inside of an `amp-sidebar`.
 The table of contents has a link to a specific story page, and and out-link to a different website.